New Brunswick Lighthouses

 Originally constructed in 1856, still in use today.

-It is open to the public and visitors can climb to the top and experience stunning views of sea and sand.
-The wire stays you see in the photo are there to stabilize the structure after it was moved in 1946 due to the eroding shoreline.
+It is open to the public, and visitors can climb to the top and experience stunning views of the sea and sand.
+The wire stays you see in the photo stabilize the structure after it was moved in 1946 due to the eroding shoreline.

 Portage Island Lighthouse